Ruchin0203/AI-expense-categorizer/README.md

 Upload a CSV of expenses → AI categorizes each one → Download results

 **Features:**
-- ✅ AI-powered categorization (13 categories)
+- ✅ AI-powered categorization
 - ✅ Anomaly detection for suspicious transactions
-- ✅ Confidence scoring (high/medium/low)
+- ✅ Confidence scoring
 - ✅ Clean dashboard with 3 analysis views
 - ✅ CSV export of categorized data
 - ✅ 100% free using Hugging Face

 ---

-## 🚀 Quick Start
+##  Quick Start

 ### 1. Install Dependencies